-“When they arrived, the victim and her group has been informed by their tour guide to stay away from the edge while taking photos,” Police chief inspector Putu Gede Ardana from Klungkung Police told Tribunnews.
+“When they arrived, the victim and her group has been informed by their tour guide to stay away from the edge while taking photos,” Klungkung Police spokesman Putu Gede Ardana told Tribunnews.

 The victim, identified as 38-year-old Li Huiling by local media outlets, was part of a tourist group visiting the popular photo site on Saturday.